whmacmac/test/_posts/2020-04-22-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

  </center>
 </div>

-<br/> Now it is the time for what you all wanting to see.
+<br/> Now it is the time for what all of you wanted to see.

 ### Demo <br/>
 My tests are done on an up-to-date Windows Pro OS with Windows Defender enabled. (all of the updates were done before filming the video - 21 April 2020).